Alliance Climate Control Terms & Conditions

 (a) as indicated on any invoice provided by the Supplier to the Customer; or

-(b) the Supplier’s quoted price (subject to clause 2) which will be valid for the period stated in the quotation or otherwise for a period of thirty (30) days.
+(b)the Supplier’s quoted price (subject to clause 8.2) which will be valid for the period stated in the quotation or otherwise for a period of thirty (30) days.

 8.2 The Supplier reserves the right to change the Price if a variation to the Supplier’s quotation or these Terms is requested.
 Any variation from the plan of scheduled Goods or Services or specifications (including, but not limited to, any variation as a result of additional works required due to unforeseen circumstances such as limitation to Site accessibility or as a result of any increase to the Supplier in the cost of materials and labour) will be charged for on the basis of the Supplier’s quotation (or as reasonably determined by the Supplier) and will be shown as variations on the invoice.
 The Customer shall be required to respond to any variation submitted by the Supplier within ten (10) working days.
-Failure to do so will entitle the Supplier to add the cost of the variation to the Price.
+The Supplier will not be required to proceed with provision of the relevant Goods and Services until such time as the parties have reached agreement on a variation.
 Payment for all variations must be made in full at the time of their completion or as otherwise required by the Supplier.

-8.3 At the Supplier’s sole discretion, a non-refundable deposit may be required for the Goods and/or Services, including any variations described in clause 2.
+8.3 Subject to the remainder of these Terms, at the Supplier’s sole discretion, a non-refundable deposit may be required for the Goods and/or Services, including any variations described in clause 8.2.

 (a) on delivery of the Goods;